Sciamachy (world premiere, William Alwyn Foundation commission)

 Written in 1965, Bernstein’s Chichester Psalms, with its brass, harps and exquisite solo for boy treble, provides an exhilarating invocation of the composer’s hopes for brotherhood and peace, sentiments mirrored by Vaughan Williams impassioned Dona nobis pacem.
 The world-renowned King’s College Choir of Cambridge joins Britten Sinfonia for performances of both works, conducted by Stephen Cleobury.

 The concert opens with the world premiere of a new work by Emma-Ruth Richards, with the orchestra conducted by Stephen Cleobury.
-You can help support Emma-Ruth Richards’ new commission through our Musically Gifted campaign.
 Find out more about Emma-Ruth Richards in our Q&A with her, or listen to her playlist of musical influences in this Barbican Blog.

 Saffron Hall – Pre-concert talk, 6.30pm